-This specialty chemicals manufacturer produces various grades of polyols from ethylene glycols that require filtration of small particles in the 1 - 2 um range.
-Current production includes a manually-operated filter press at 200 - 250 degrees F. The goals are to eliminate operator exposure, reduce the maintenance and operating costs for the filter press and to increase the polyols yield.
+This specialty chemicals manufacturer produces various grades of polyols from ethylene glycols requiring filtration of small particles in the $1 - 2 \mu m$ range.
+Current production includes a manually-operated filter press at 250 degrees F. The goals are to eliminate operator exposure, reduce the maintenance and operating costs and to increase the polyols yield.
 Current batch sizes are 45000 pounds of slurry.